1367 (3rd April)

 Battle of Bramham Moor

-The Earl of Northumberland, with Scottish support, invaded England.
-Henry marched north and defeated them in this battle.
+The Earl of Northumberland had invaded England with Scottish support.
+King Henry marched north and defeated them at Bramham Moor.
 Henry Percy, Earl of Northumberland was killed in the fighting.

 Henry, Prince of Wales, took Aberystwyth.

-Prince Henry, heir to the throne, became Chancellor.
+Prince Henry, heir to the throne, became Chancellor of England.
 Henry IV was becoming increasingly unwell.

 Henry, Prince of Wales, took Harlech Castle in Wales.